 Testosterone is a male hormone.
 It’s made when hormones from your pituitary gland (a gland in your brain) cause your testes (testicles) to make sperm.
-Testosterone can cause prostate cancer cells to grow.
+If you have prostate cancer, testosterone can make the cancer cells grow.

-Hormonal therapy prevents prostate cancer cells from growing by:
+Hormonal therapy keeps prostate cancer cells from growing by:

 - Blocking the action of testosterone and other male hormones.

-Your doctor may recommend hormonal therapy in order to:
+Your healthcare provider may recommend hormonal therapy to:

-- Decrease the size of your prostate before you start radiation therapy.
-This will help reduce the amount of normal tissue that gets radiation.
+- Make your prostate smaller before you start radiation therapy.
+This will help limit the amount of normal tissue that gets radiation.

 - Make it easier for radiation to kill prostate cancer cells.

 - Relieve pain.